Your SEO optimized title page contents

 Set a goal:

 The first step to starting any new goal or habit is to simply set a goal for yourself.
 You can set up a timeline or date for when you hope to accomplish your goal and then tell others about your plan to hold yourself accountable.
 Be sure to make your goal reasonable and set reminders for yourself throughout your daily routine.
+Like any habit, consistency is key.
+Whether you practice gratitude in the morning, before bed, or at another set time, keeping it part of your routine helps it become second nature.

 Practice:

 Dedicate yourself to this project and achieving your goal.
 This means consistently working toward achieving your goal as well as practicing regularly.
+Take a moment during daily activities to pause and appreciate the present moment.
+Whether it’s enjoying your morning coffee or taking a walk, practicing mindful gratitude helps you stay grounded in the moment.

 Allow for errors & keep going: